ScottColson/CCLLC.CDS.FieldEncryption/docs/README.md

 ##### Features

-1. Uses the Rijndael algorithm to encrypt and decrypt data using an encryption key stored as an Azure Key Vault Secret.
+1. Uses AES256 (aka Rijndael encryption) to encrypt and decrypt data using an encryption key stored as an Azure Key Vault Secret.
 2. Configurable to support multiple entities and multiple fields within each entity.
 3. Supports user triggered record query and quick find against decrypted field data using a special search trigger character.
 4. Encrypts data in configured fields prior to writing the field data to the CDS data store.